-The surgery will be closed on Friday 2nd April and Monday 5th April for the Easter Holiday.
-The surgery will re-open on Tuesday 6th April at 8.00am.
+The surgery will be closed on Thursday 13th May from 1.00pm and will re-open on Friday 14th May at 8.00am.

 On behalf of Leek and Biddulph Primary Care Network